- Worship & Ministry

 Often described as the jewel in St Bride's crown, our choir plays a central part in the church's musical ministry.
 Established as a group of twelve adult professional singers (in time for the church's post- war re-dedication in 1957), it provides the music for the two fully choral services on a Sunday and other feast days throughout the year.
 Led by Director of Music, Robert Jones and accompanied by our Organist, Matthew Morley, the choir has gained a well-deserved reputation for the quality and versatility of its music-making.

-In addition to the Sunday liturgy, it contributes greatly to the attraction and success of St Bride's as the venue of choice for the many wedding, memorial, City Livery Company and carol services held here each year (totalling almost one hundred in 2013).
+In addition to the Sunday liturgy, it contributes greatly to the attraction and success of St Bride's as the venue of choice for the many wedding, memorial, City Livery Company and carol services held here each year.

 Each member of the choir is a freelance musician, with their commitment to the choir forming (often a significant) part of their portfolio of work.
 Current members have careers that include or combine that of soloist, teacher, conductor, as well as singing with other elite groups such as the Monteverdi Choir, the BBC Singers, The Sixteen, Cantabile and the Choruses of English National Opera and the Royal Opera House.
 This work outside the church gains them expertise and experience of music-making in a number of specialist areas which further enhances their contribution to St Bride's.